 I did.
 Today it showed up at least 15 times when I walked into Starbucks, the city library, and a restaurant.
-Every time I opened my iPhone 5S, the popup appeared on the screen.
+Every time I opened my iPhone, the popup appeared on the screen.
 Of course, I hit the cancel button every time.
-But I felt it's really annoying.
+But I felt it’s really annoying.

 Fortunately, disabling this “ask to join network” popup is an easy task.
 With only a few taps on your iPhone, and it will disappear for good.

-Step 1: Tap on the Settings app, and tap Wi-Fi.
+Step 1: Tap on Settings and then Wi-Fi.

 Step 2: See this “Ask to Join Networks” option at the bottom?
 In my case, it’s turned on (with green color).
 All you need to do is tap on it to switch it off.

 Step 3: Now it’s like this.
 The green color becomes gray.